Astrakhan: Climate

+Winters are cold with average January temperature −3.6 °С (25.5 °F).
+Summer temperatures in Astrakhan are one of the highest in Russia with average July temperature 26.1 °С (79 °F) and may reach 40 °С (104 °F) and higher.
+The summers are much hotter than found further west on similar latitude in Europe and worldwide for 46°N apart from a few other desert cities such as Karamay in northwestern China and the town of Desert Aire, Washington in the United States.
+The mean annual temperature amplitude (difference between the mean monthly temperatures of the hottest and coldest months) is thus equal to 29.7 °С (85.5 °F) so the climate is truly continental.
+Spring and fall are basically transitional seasons between summer and winter.

 Education

 Astrakhan has five institutions of higher education.
 Most prominent among these are Astrakhan State Technical University and Astrakhan State University.

 Transportation

 The city is served by Narimanovo Airport named after Soviet Azerbaijani politician Nariman Narimanov.
 It is managed by OAO Aeroport Astrakhan.
 After its reconstruction and the building of the international sector, opened in February 2011, Narimanovo Airport is one of the most modern regional airports in Russia.
 There are direct flights between Astrakhan and Aktau, Istanbul, St. Petersburg and Moscow.

-There is also an military airbase nearby (Astrakhan (air base)).
+There is also a military airbase nearby (Astrakhan (air base)).

 Astrakhan is linked by rail to the north (Volgograd and Moscow), the east (Atyrau and Kazakhstan) and the south (Makhachkala and Baku).
 There are direct trains to Moscow, Volgograd, Saint Petersburg, Baku, Kyiv, Brest and other towns.
 Intercity and international buses are available as well.
 Public local transport is mainly provided by buses and minibuses called marshrutkas.
 Until 2007 there were also trams, and until 2017 trolleybuses.